 It is no longer a question of timber OR aluminium, many houses now use a mix of materials depending on the look and feel for each room.
 When choosing between timber and aluminium, consider the style of the house, maintenance required, energy rating, BAL rating and price.

 The main points to consider when choosing between timber and aluminium are the maintenance, look and material qualities.
 Timber windows and doors require more maintenance but offer greater energy efficiency than aluminium.
 Aluminium requires very little maintenance and can achieve a better bushfire rating.
 The visual difference between timber and aluminium windows is a personal preference.

-Wideline uses sustainably sourced Western Red Cedar or Merbau timber.
+Wideline uses sustainably sourced Western Red Cedar or Meranti timber.
 Western red cedar is a hard wearing softwood that is stable under almost any climate condition.
 It will not warp and is naturally resistant to insects.
-Merbau is a dense hardwood used for its strength, durability and colour.
-Some products are also offered in Meranti timber species.
+Meranti timber species is a great cost effective option if you are looking to paint your timber frames.
 You can view more information about sustainably sourced timber and green-tag certification here.

 Timber products must be sealed as soon as possible, at least within a month of delivery.

 Apply two coats of stain, paint or sealer for a lasting finish.
 Exterior quality finishes must be applied to all products exposed to rain and direct sunlight.
 Timber must be primed before painting.

 It’s important that the top and bottom of doors are sealed well to prevent moisture from seeping into the end grain.
 Take care also to avoid the hardware and seals as the paint finish can affect product operation.